-This course will assist in developing effective communication or interpersonal skills, including the four macro skills: speaking, listening, writing and reading in the context of interprofessional teams, groups and individuals.
+This course will assist in developing effective communication or interpersonal skills, including the four macro skills: speaking, listening, writing and reading in the context of inter-professional teams, groups and individuals.
 It forms foundational knowledge, skills and attitudes for Occupational Therapy Practice.

-|Objectives||At completion of the course students will be able to:
+On successful completion of the course students will be able to:

 1. Explore and reflect upon the strengths and weakness of their personal communication style in both face-to-face and non face-to-face contexts.